Este contenido también está disponible en español. Haz clic aquí.

 WEBINAR

-Layla discusses her new report, "Adding value to coffee and cacao in Latin America," with former President of Costa Rica Carlos Alvarado Quesada, ECLAC Washington Office Director Andrés Valenciano Yamuni, and the International Coffee Organization's Executive Director Vanúsia Nogueria, in this webinar.
+Layla discusses her new report, "Adding value to coffee and cacao in Latin America," with former President of Costa Rica Carlos Alvarado Quesada, ECLAC Washington Office Director Andrés Valenciano Yamuni, and the International Coffee Organization's Executive Director Vanúsia Nogueira, in this webinar.

 More recent briefings & intelligence